 Dress pants or a skirt

-Pair your top with black or navy slacks or a pencil skirt (knee length or longer) that have been ironed.
+Pair your top with black or navy slacks or a pencil skirt (knee-length or longer) that have been ironed.
 If you’re wearing a button-down shirt, you may want to tuck it into your pants or skirt for a polished look.
 It’s also acceptable to wear khaki or cotton pants, as long as they look professional.

 Comfortable, closed-toe shoes

 For your business casual interview, wear black or brown closed-toe flats, pumps or low heels.
-Make sure your shoes are not scuffed, scratched or dirty, and avoid strappy sandals, flip-flops, sky-high stilettos, sneakers or brightly colored shoes.
+Make sure your shoes are not scuffed, scratched or dirty, and avoid strapped sandals, flip-flops, sky-high stilettos, sneakers or brightly colored shoes.